Anthony-Nolan/Atlas/README_MatchingAlgorithm.md

 N.B.
 The search team may want to account for other factors when viewing results, such as donor age/ethnicity.
 This is currently not planned to occur in this service, but could be added in future.

+#### Additional

+Scoring of P- and G-group typings has been implemented, but not yet been scientifically validated (TODO: ATLAS-454).

 ## Testing

 The matching component has three levels of testing: Unit, Integration, Validation